Why Are Dating Apps So Expensive?

 There is an old saying in technology: if you are not paying for a product, you are the product.

-Are Dating Apps Getting Worse?
 Are Dating Apps Getting More Expensive?
+Worse?

 From a value proposition, dating apps are getting worse.
 They are VC funded and once they build up a user base, they reduce functionality, raise rates because they have people hooked.